Uber quarterly revenue misses estimates, sees pricing pressure easing

 Uber’s costs rose 147% to $8.65 billion in the quarter, including a sharp rise in spending for research and development.

-“While we will continue to invest aggressively in growth, we also want it to be healthy growth, and this quarter we made good progress in that direction,” Chief Finiancial Officer Nelson Chai said in a statement.
+“While we will continue to invest aggressively in growth, we also want it to be healthy growth, and this quarter we made good progress in that direction,” Chief Financial Officer Nelson Chai said in a statement.

 Total revenue rose 14.4% to $3.17 billion, but fell short of average analyst estimate of $3.36 billion, according to IBES data from Refinitiv.